ParisNeo/Gpt4All-webui/README.md

 ## License

 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](https://github.com/ParisNeo/Gpt4All-webui/blob/main/LICENSE) file for details.
-This project is licensed under the Apache 2.0 License.
-See the [LICENSE](https://github.com/ParisNeo/Gpt4All-webui/blob/main/LICENSE) file for details.

 ## Special thanks